openshift/cluster-samples-operator/README.md

 - Samples Registry
 -- Override the registry that images are imported from
 - Architecture
--- Place holder to choose between x86 and ppc content
+-- Place holder to choose an architecture type.
+Currently only x86 is supported.
 - Skipped Imagestreams
 -- Imagestreams that are in the operator’s inventory, but that the cluster admin wants the operator to ignore / not manage
 - Skipped Templates